sandstorm/Plumber/README.md

 -- Measuring the flow of your application --

-Plumber is a profiling and tracing tool with the following features:
+Plumber is a profiling and tracing GUI with the following features:

 * **list** all profiling runs in an overview
 * show a **graphical timeline** for a single profiling run